federicopugliese/jsonargon/README.md

 **Please check your python version**.
 If your `python --version` command gives you a wrong Python, find the path to the right one on your file system and use it directly (e.g. `/path/to/python ...`).

-The Project Archetype is simple: **the first time you fork your repository**, you have to:
+The Project Archetype is simple: **the first time you create your repository**, you have to:

 1. Modify the `generate.yml` file to add all your modules.
 You can find an example in the Archetypes section of this README.
 3. Run `generate.py` with the following command.